IELTS Listening Section 3

 - The answers are in the synonyms, so build your vocabulary

-Listening Section 3 is usually a dialogue, with 2 people trying to agree on something e.g.
+In the dialogue, 2 people are often trying to agree on something e.g.

 - how to prepare their project or presentation,